-It’s the perfect spot to go kayaking or even holding a wedding on the beach.
+It’s the perfect spot to go kayaking or even hold a wedding on the beach.

 Walking through the mangroves to the Gulf can be relaxing.

-Parking Lot: You can only get to Palmer Point Beach Park by walking,c cycling or boat.
+Parking Lot: You can only get to Palmer Point Beach Park by walking, cycling, or boat.
 No car access here.